How many grants are given in a year and how big are the grants?

 How soon can I reapply?

-Yes!
-Our board has developed a policy about this to avoid any conflicts of interest and to ensure fairness and equity amongst Grant Champions.
+Our board has developed a policy to avoid conflicts of interest and ensure fairness and equity amongst Grant Champions.
 The policy is as follows:

 - Communication to the Grant Chair and to the membership regarding the grant cycle